a-developer-and-her-mac/a-developer-and-her-mac/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a student full stack web dev, who right now is studying the MERN stack, plus sundry other items.
+I'm a Web Developer, always looking to deepen my understanding of what interests me.

-- 🌱 I’m currently exploring React Native.
+- 🌱 I’m currently furthering my knowledge of Web Development in general.

 - ⚡ Fun facts:
   - I'm working on learning Norwegian in my spare moments.